-The official SAP help documentation can be found here for Set up Live Connectivity to SAP HANA on SAP Cloud Platform and the SAC Guided playlist is here SAP HANA HDI in SAP Cloud Platform Cloud Foundry (live).
-I did not find either of these very useful.
+The SAP HANA Journey site now has a complete tutorial that also shows how this can be configured.
+Additionally the official SAP help documentation can be found here for Set up Live Connectivity to SAP HANA on SAP Cloud Platform and the SAC Guided playlist is here SAP HANA HDI in SAP Cloud Platform Cloud Foundry (live).

 Finding this information can be hard, it is often good to refer to a text/static version so I have captured the steps in this blogpost.